 The paper is organized as follows.
 Section 2 provides a brief historical review.
 Section 3 focuses on the literature review.
 Section 4 describes the models.
-Section 5 and 6 present
+Section 5 and 6 present the data and the results, respectively.
+Section 7 concludes.

 2 Historical Review of the Economic Performance, and Monetary-Policy Interactions